East Carolina University Patent Policy

 8.5.
 Dispute Resolution

 Review of all matters related to patents shall fall under the exclusive jurisdiction of the Patent Committee.
 Any individual subject to this policy may seek resolution of questions of invention ownership that have arisen between the University and its faculty, staff, students, volunteers, or among individuals by filing a written request with the Chair of the Patent Committee.
 The Chair shall appoint a 5-member Dispute Resolution Panel (“the Panel”) to address the dispute with at least 3 panel members being selected from the membership of the Patent Committee.
-In the event that the dispute involves the Chair of the Patent Committee, the Vice Chancellor for Research and Graduate Studies shall appoint the Panel.
+In the event that the dispute involves the Chair of the Patent Committee, the Vice Chancellor for Research, Economic Development, and Engagement shall appoint the Panel.
 The Panel shall elect a chair from its membership.
 The University shall provide appropriate support to the Panel including, but not limited to, patent counsel or other patent expertise.

 8.5.2.
 Conduct of the Hearing: